aditi-pujar/Microenvironmental-Entropy-Dynamics-in-Notch-Delta-Jagged-Signalling-Context/LEUP_simulation_results/README.txt

 README
-This is the complete set of codes necessary to run simulations of the LEUP system on a square lattice and then perform various analyses as outlined in (Barua et al. 2024)
+This is the complete set of codes necessary to run simulations of the LEUP system on a square lattice and then perform various analyses as outlined in (Barua, Pujar et al. 2024)
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 (1) How to generate LEUP datasets